ZeeshanJ99/SRE_terraform/README.md

 - create env var to secure AWS keys
 - Restart the terminal
 - Create a file called main.tf
-- add the code to initialise terraform with provider AWS
+- add the code to initialise terraform with provider AWS on the `main.tf` file

         provider "aws" {
             region = "eu-west-1"

         }

 - Lets run this code with `terraform init`